I’m Lu Ross, and I want to bring you calm and happiness by inspiring you to become more connected to nature.

 My artwork is currently on exhibit at Dana Bay Gallery in Dana Point.

-Over the years Ross has sold her artwork at galleries, shows and museums such as the Wildling Museum of Art & Nature, Alice-Rice Gallery, Art-A-Fair Fine Art Festival in Laguna Beach, and Quorum Art Gallery where she is a co-owner and has a permanent exhibit.
+Over the years I have sold my artwork at galleries, shows, and museums such as the Wildling Museum of Art & Nature, Desert Light Gallery – as an Artist in Residence for the Mojave National Preserve Artists Foundation, Alice-Rice Gallery in Laguna Beach, Art-A-Fair Fine Art Festival in Laguna Beach, Art San Diego – Contemporary Art Show, Quorum Art Gallery in Laguna Beach, and Dana Bay Gallery.

-Her work has been featured in numerous newspaper articles and published in many magazines such as Premiere OC-Orange Coast Magazine, Hobie Hotline Magazine, Laguna Beach Independent Newspaper, Harboring the Good Life – Dana Point’s visitors’ guidebook, San Juan Capistrano Treasures – visitors’ guidebook, The Orange County Fine Art Photography Fair, and the Santa Barbara News Press (as a permanent featured artist).
+My work has been featured in numerous newspaper articles and published in many magazines such as Laguna Beach Magazine, Premiere OC-Orange Coast Magazine, Hobie Hotline Magazine, Laguna Beach Independent Newspaper, Desert Light Magazine, Harboring the Good Life – Dana Point’s visitors’ guidebook, San Juan Capistrano Treasures – visitors’ guidebook, and the Santa Barbara News-Press.